 Sputum Gram stain and culture usually have no role.
 Nasopharyngeal samples can be tested for influenza and pertussis if these disorders are clinically suspected (eg, for pertussis, persistent and paroxysmal cough after 10 to 14 days of illness, only sometimes with the characteristic whoop and/or retching, exposure to a confirmed case).
 Viral panel testing is not usually recommended because results do not affect treatment.

 Cough resolves within 2 weeks in 75% of patients.
 Patients with persistent cough should undergo a chest x-ray.
-The decision to evaluate for noninfectious causes, including postnasal drip and gastroesophageal reflux disease, can usually be made on the basis of the clinical presentation.
+The decision to evaluate for noninfectious causes, including asthma, postnasal drip, and gastroesophageal reflux disease, can usually be made on the basis of the clinical presentation.
 Differentiation of cough-variant asthma may require pulmonary function testing.

 Acute bronchitis in otherwise healthy patients is a major cause of antibiotic overuse.
 Nearly all patients require only symptomatic treatment, such as acetaminophen and hydration.
 Evidence supporting efficacy of routine use of other symptomatic treatments, such as antitussives, mucolytics, and bronchodilators, is weak.
-Antitussives should be considered only if the cough is interfering with sleep.
+Antitussives should be considered only if the cough is distressing or interfering with sleep.
 Patients with wheezing may benefit from an inhaled beta2-agonist (eg, albuterol) for a few days.
 Broader use of beta2-agonists is not recommended because adverse effects such as tremor, nervousness, and shaking are common.